sebhmg/curve-apps/docs/source/usage.rst

 -----------------

 The application can also be run from the command line if all required fields in the ui.json are provided.
-This is useful for more advanced users that may want to automate the mesh creation process, or re-run an existing mesh with different parameters.
+This is useful for more advanced users wanting to automate the mesh creation process or re-run an existing mesh with different parameters.

-To run the application from the command line, use the following command in an Anaconda Prompt:
+To run the application from the command line, use the following command in a Conda Prompt:

 ``conda activate curve_apps``